bhatti/PlexSpaces/docs/architecture.md

 PlexSpaces modernizes these concepts with:
 - Rust for performance and safety
-- WebAssembly for polyglot support
+- WebAssembly for polyglot support (Python, TypeScript, Rust, Go) - see [Polyglot WASM Development Guide](polyglot.md)
 - Protocol Buffers for type-safe APIs
 - Modern observability and deployment patterns
 - Integration with Erlang/OTP supervision, Orleans virtual actors, and Temporal-style durable workflows